hashchange/cloudypass/Readme.md

 ### v.1.1.1

 - Added support for WSL distro Ubuntu 22.04 LTS
+- Improved check for new errors
+- Fixed optional opening of config files
 - Excluded user config from being tracked by Git
 - Improved documentation